-- (c) needs additional documentation from the Claimant to respond to the claim.
-If JCSA denies the claim or any part of it, the notice will; - (1) state the reasons the claim, or any part of it, was denied; - (2) include a copy of the Plan; and - (3) advise the Claimant that he or she may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan. - 5.
-Pursuant to Paragraph 4 (c) of this Section, JCSA may request documentation showing - (a) that the Claimant is the owner of the Well; - (b) that the Well: - (1) was lawfully operating as of the Date of the Plan or, in the case of seasonal or intermittent operation, was lawfully operating within six months before or after that date; or, with respect to agricultural or drought-relief wells, such other date determined by the ICSA or Committee as necessary to prevent abrogation of documented lawful groundwater rights; and - (2) was lawfully operating as of the date the claim was made under the Plan (unless when the claim was made, the Well was inoperable as a result of the claimed Adverse Impact). - (c) that the Claimant has a certificate or a permit for withdrawing groundwater from the Well (if applicable) and has satisfied all conditions imposed by the certificate, the permit, or the applicable law; - (d) the depths of the Well, the pump, and the screens (if available); - (e) the location of the Well with enough specificity to locate and identify it in the field; - (f) the Historical Yield of the Well (if applicable); - (g) the Historical Beneficial Use of the Well; - (h) the quality of the water in the Well (if applicable); and - (i) the reasons the Claimant believes Withdrawals have caused an Adverse Impact on the Well. - 6.
-Within 15 business days of receiving all documentation requested pursuant to Paragraph 5 of this Section, JCSA will notify the Claimant in writing that it: - (a) agrees to mitigate the claimed Adverse Impact or reimburse the Claimant, or both; or
+- 5. Pursuant to Paragraph 4 (c) of this Section, JCSA may request documentation showing - (a) that the Claimant is the owner of the Well; - (b) that the Well: - (1) was lawfully operating as of the Date of the Plan or, in the case of seasonal or intermittent operation, was lawfully operating within six months before or after that date; or, with respect to agricultural or drought-relief wells, such other date determined by the JCSA or Committee as necessary to prevent abrogation of documented lawful groundwater rights; and - (2) was lawfully operating as of the date the claim was made under the Plan (unless when the claim was made, the Well was inoperable as a result of the claimed Adverse Impact). - (c) that the Claimant has a certificate or a permit for withdrawing groundwater from the Well (if applicable) and has satisfied all conditions imposed by the certificate, the permit, or the applicable law; - (d) the depths of the Well, the pump, and the screens (if available); - (e) the location of the Well with enough specificity to locate and identify it in the field; - (f) the Historical Yield of the Well (if applicable); - (g) the Historical Beneficial Use of the Well; - (h) the quality of the water in the Well (if applicable); and - (i) the reasons the Claimant believes Withdrawals have caused an Adverse Impact on the Well. - 6.
+Within 15 business days of receiving all documentation requested pursuant to Paragraph 5 of this Section, JCSA will notify the Claimant in writing that it: - (a) agrees to mitigate the claimed Adverse Impact or reimburse the Claimant, or both; or - (b) denies the claim.
+If JCSA denies the claim or any part of it, the notice will: - (1) state the reasons that the claim or any pertpart of it was denied; - (2) include a copy of the Plan; and - (3) advise the Claimant that he or she may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan.

-- (b) denies the claim.
-If JCSA denies the claim or any pert of it, the notice will: - (1) state the reasons that the claim or any part of it was denied; - (2) include a copy of the Plan; and - (3) advise the Claimant that he or she may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan. - 7.
-A Claimant whose claim, or any part of the claim, has been denied may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan.
+7. A Claimant whose claim, or any part of the claim, has been denied may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan.